 <h3 id="the-risks-of-over-indexing">The Risks of Over-Indexing</h3>

 <p>Of course everything is connected.
 You can traverse paved road from pretty much any driveway in the continental United States to any other.
 Ideas work the same way: you can improvise a path from any starting point to any destination because that’s how meaning-making and language work.
-But if you overindulge this and allow the associative engine to run without a governor, you might end up in hypomanic territory.
+Let the associative engine run without a governor and you end up in hypomanic territory.
 Everything becomes significant.
 Generative racing thoughts make sleep seem optional.
 Grandiosity inflates; if the universe is speaking to you specifically through patterns, you must be pretty damn important as an individual… right?</p>

 <p>This isn’t hypothetical.
-Before his re-emergence as a Dark Enlightenment intellectual, Nick Land himself fell off the map following a bout of amphetamine abuse.
-I suspect that this is not stricly unrelated to his philosophy or way of being and that certain chemical states and modes of apophenic thinking reinforce one another in potentially dangerous ways.
+Nick Land himself fell off the map in the early 2000s following a bout of amphetamine abuse, before his later re-emergence as a Dark Enlightenment intellectual.
+I suspect the two are related—that certain chemical states and certain modes of apophenic thinking reinforce each other in dangerous ways.
 I’ve met unexpectedly brilliant individuals on the streets of cities like San Francisco and Los Angeles; broken clocks that were once rather nice wristwatches, complications still gleaming on occasion as they catch the right light in front of keener observers.
 I’d wager that some of them followed a version of this path too far without sufficient guardrails in place.</p>

-<p>The antidote is not to abandon intuition but to pair it with reality negotiation as a healthy foil.
-You are not exempt from physics, biology, or social consequence because you have a compelling narrative.
-Your story must earn its place by improving your navigation of the world, not by insulating you from feedback.</p>
+<p>Keep the training.
+Pair it with reality negotiation as a foil.
+A compelling narrative does not exempt you from physics, biology, or social consequence.
+Your story must earn its place by improving how you navigate the world.
+If it insulates you from feedback instead, it has failed.</p>

 <div class="soft-break"></div>